davidvoler/social-language-learning-platform/src/production/install.md

 python3 app.py

-if you get no errors we can now start the application using supervosor use CTRL c to stop the tornado
+if you get no errors we can now start the application using supervosor use CTRL c to stop the tornado application

+Create a log file directory
+sudo mkdir /var/log/sllp

+cd /etc/supervisor/conf.d/
+sudo cp ~/social-language-learning-platform/src/production/sllp.conf .

+sudo supervisorctl restart all